NVIDIA/nim-deploy/cloud-service-providers/aws/workshops/rag-blueprint-eks/README.md

 ## Introduction

 This workshop will guide you through deploying the complete [NVIDIA Enterprise RAG Blueprint](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline) on Amazon Elastic Kubernetes Service (EKS).
-You'll leverage the power of NVIDIA Inference Microservices (NIMs) and NeMo Retriever to build a production-ready retrieval augmented generation system optimized for enterprise workloads.
+You'll leverage the power of NVIDIA Inference Microservices (NIMs) and NeMo Retriever to build a comprehensive retrieval augmented generation system optimized for enterprise workloads.
 For more deployment details of this blueprint, see the [Github Repository](https://github.com/NVIDIA-AI-Blueprints/rag/tree/main)

 This workshop is ideal for developers, data scientists, and architects interested in:

-- **Building enterprise-grade RAG applications**: Learn how to deploy a complete, production-ready RAG pipeline using NVIDIA's enterprise blueprint.
+- **Building enterprise-grade RAG applications**: Learn how to deploy a complete RAG pipeline using NVIDIA's enterprise blueprint.
 - **Optimizing GPU utilization**: Explore how to efficiently deploy multiple AI models across GPU resources for maximum performance.
 - **Leveraging advanced retrieval**: Understand how to implement sophisticated embedding and reranking models for improved accuracy.
 - **Scaling AI workloads**: Learn to manage and scale complex AI deployments using Kubernetes orchestration.